delanoe/purescript-gargantext/CONTRIBUTING.md

 ### Social contract

-1. Use and promote welcoming behavior to respect the [Code of Conduct](https://gitlab.iscpif.fr/humanities/gargantext/blob/master/CODE_OF_CONDUCT.md)
+1. Be nice, welcome and treat others with respect: [Code of Conduct](https://gitlab.iscpif.fr/humanities/gargantext/blob/master/CODE_OF_CONDUCT.md)

-2. We are a team as whole: here to help each others
+2. We are a team as whole: here to help each other
   - knowing the unknown is a value but ignoring the unknown is a failure
     - do not ask to ask: just ask
-    - there is no stupid question(s)
+    - there are no stupid questions
-    - there is no unique solution(s)

 3. Watch deadlines individually and collectively
   - at 0% of the time of the task, agree on the /estimate of time to fix the issue.